arcticdev00/Respondus-LDB-Offsets/offsets/exports.md

 2. **Call** Windows/system APIs via IAT with action strings
 3. **Write** results back to `.cldb`

 The exports can be patched at their entry points (`31 C0 C3` = XOR EAX,EAX; RET) to return 0 without executing any lockdown logic.
-Alternatively, the individual `.cldb` flag setters can be NOPped to prevent specific flags from being written.
+Alternatively, the RIP-relative `.cldb` writes listed above can be NOPped to prevent specific flags from being written.
+Bluntest option: `.cldb` is `MEM_SHARED`, so zeroing all 24 bytes at runtime clears all three flags at once — which is exactly what the flag-readers are there to notice.

 For **RLDB command handling**, see `rldb_commands.md`.
 The condition flags tested in these exports map directly to RLDB command types.

+> **Note:** the HookDLL's notable behavioural trait in 2.1.6.0.0 is unrelated to `.cldb` — the global `VK_F12` block (`cmp ecx, 0x7b`) is absent from the three keyboard hook procedures at `0x13a0`, `0x162c` and `0x18e0`.
+See `../README.md`.